ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/kafka-etl-task.markdown

 {NOTE: }

+* RavenDB ETL tasks for **Apache Kafka** -
-* An **Apache Kafka** ETL task Extracts selected data from RavenDB documents and Transforms it into messages that can be Loaded to Kafka topics, pushed to the queue's tail.
+   * **Extract** selected data from RavenDB documents
+   * **Transform** the data to new JSON objects and add the new objects to CloudEvents messages.
+   * **Load** the messages to **topics** of a Kafka broker.
+* Messages enqueued in Kafka topics are added at the queue's tail.
-  Kafka clients will be able to consume the enqueued messages when the messages reach the queue's head.
+  When the messages reach the queue's head, Kafka clients can access and consume them.
-* A Kafka ETL task transfers **documents only**.
+* Kafka ETL tasks transfer **documents only**.
   Document extensions like attachments, counters, or time series, are not transferred.
 * This page explains how to create a Kafka ETL task using Studio.
   [Learn here](../../../../server/ongoing-tasks/etl/queue-etl/kafka) how to define a Kafka ETL task using code.